rayvinith/authCheck/README.md

 # MERN Stack Authentication System

-This project is a MERN stack application that provides user authentication functionalities including login, registration, and access control for both admin and user roles.
+This project is a MERN stack application that provides user authentication functionalities including login and registration, .

 ## Table of Contents